dotnet/orleans-docs/src/docs/grains/index.md

 Task joinGameTask = player.JoinGame(this);
 //The await keyword effectively makes the remainder of the method execute asynchronously at a later point (upon completion of the Task being awaited) without blocking the thread. await joinGameTask;
-//The next line will execute later, after joinGameTask is completed. players.Add(playerId);
+//The next line will execute later, after joinGameTask has completed. players.Add(playerId);

 ```